colemannoah/infovis-data/README.md

 - `3` $\rightarrow$ 'Soy Milk',
 - `4` $\rightarrow$ 'Coconut Milk',
 - `5` $\rightarrow$ 'Whole Milk'

+I also split the product names to get the main product, not a "subproduct", I also convert the product names to title case just for appearances.

 The cleaning was performed in [this notebook](book.ipynb).